eclipse-archived/ceylon-lang.org/documentation/1.1/tour/classes.md

 <!-- cat: } -->

-Later, we'll learn about [named arguments](../named-arguments), which we often use in instantiation expressions:
+Later, we'll learn about [named arguments](../named-arguments), which we often use to make instantiation expressions more readable, especially when the class has more than two parameters:

 <!-- try-pre:
     doc "A polar coordinate with an optional label"